 For many years, cannabis was an illegal drug under federal and state laws.
-But as of today, 36 states and four territories allow for medical marijuana use.
+But as of today, 37 states, four territories, and the District of Columbia allow for medical marijuana use.
 The industry and regulations continue to change rapidly, which creates confusion around how medical marijuana might affect insurance policies and other aspects of your life.

 Below, we review how insurers currently view medical marijuana—if it’s covered and its impact on eligibility and rates.
 We’ll focus on essential consumer insurance products, including health, life, and auto insurance.

 - At the federal level, marijuana is still considered a Schedule 1 drug.